Food Sensitivity 101: What Your Child’s Poop Can Tell You

-By keeping track of changes in the properties of poop, such as frequency, shape, texture and consistency, you can gain insight into your child’s digestive health.
-Here’s what I suggest parents pay attention to – and some simple ways to promote good digestive health for your child.
+By keeping track of changes in the properties of poop, such as frequency, shape, texture, and consistency, you can gain insight into your child’s digestive health.
+Here’s what we suggest parents pay attention to – and some simple ways to promote good digestive health for your child.

 Developed by researchers to assess poop quality.
 The Bristol Stool Chart is a visual guide that is divided into 7 categories.

-Excess Mucous: While mucous may appear in small amounts in poop, a consistent increase may not be normal, especially if it is accompanied by other changes in bowel habits, abdominal pain or blood.
-Excessive mucous may be associated with teething or an infection, but it can also possibly be related to food sensitivity.
+While mucus may appear in small amounts in poop, a consistent increase may not be normal, especially if it is accompanied by other changes in bowel habits, abdominal pain, or blood.
+Excessive mucus may be associated with teething or an infection, but it can also possibly be related to food sensitivity.

-Transit Time: Transit time, or how long it takes for food to travel through the digestive tract is a strong indicator of digestive health.
-It can be affected by a variety of factors, including stress and anxiety, fluid intake, diet and food sensitivities.
+Transit time, or how long it takes for food to travel through the digestive tract is a strong indicator of digestive health.
+It can be affected by a variety of factors, including stress and anxiety, fluid intake, diet, and food sensitivities.

 A delayed or slowed transit time results in fewer bowel movements over several days and may be associated with constipation.
 An increased transit time (especially when the frequency of poop is 1.5 or 2 times your child’s usual pattern) may be associated with diarrhea.

 A useful starting point to see a potential relationship between foods and symptoms is to keep a 7-day diet diary (keep in mind that it may take a few days to develop symptoms related to a food trigger).
-Since goat milk proteins form a gentler curd in the tummy and are degraded faster than cow milk protein, goat milk may be a solution for children with tummy troubles associated with cow milk consumption*.
+Since goat milk proteins form a gentler curd in the tummy and are degraded faster than cow milk protein, goat milk may be an option for children with minor issues associated with cow milk sensitivity*.